Cylindrical Roller Bearing

 In addition to two integral flanges on the outer ring, NUP bearings have an integral flange on the inner ring and a shoulder ring (P) which in conjunction no longer allow axial clearance and provide for the use as fixed bearing.

-By mounting an angle ring (HJ) on NU bearings, these bearings can also be combined to supporting bearings.
+By mounting an L-section ring (HJ) on NU bearings, these bearings can also be combined to supporting bearings.

 By default, cylindrical roller bearings by KRW are designed with optimised contact areas between rolling elements and raceways.
 Due to the logarithmic profiling of the cylindrical rollers, damaging edge tension is avoided even with very high loads.

-Roller profiling and tension distribution of cylindrical rollers in comparison.
-Left without profiling, right with profiling
+Roller profiling and tension distribution of cylindrical rollers in comparison: without profiling (left), with profiling (right)

 By default, single row cylindrical roller bearings by KRW are equipped with a two-piece roller-riding solid brass cage (suffix: M3 or M4).
 Other cage designs are available on request or chosen for specific applications and labelled accordingly on the bearing.

 |E||Modified internal design, increased capacity design|